 You can use PensionBee’s pension finder tool to gather up and transfer all your pensions (bar civil service and international pensions) and combine them into a PensionBee portfolio.

-Keep in mind that are restrictions on transfers.
+Keep in mind that there are restrictions on transfers.
 You can’t transfer a pension with guaranteed benefits over £30,000.
 The government won’t allow this: you need to get financial advice before you can transfer pensions that meet this criteria.

 PensionBee’s customer service happens in two tiers.
 If you aren’t yet a PensionBee account holder, then you can get in touch via phone, email, or live chat.
 The contact details are below.